abstrus/abstrus.github.io/_posts/2014-03-10-dependency-injection-with-doctrine-part-1.md

 > comes when you look at the behavior, and you realize that there is hardly any behavior on these
 > objects, making them little more than bags of getters and setters.

-We've all seen in it.
-A domain model is a tool and may not be the best in every situation.
+We've all seen it.
+A domain model may not be the tool you need.
 Let's suppose that we need one in a given situation, or at least we want to be able to make one work, *just in case*.

-Using the Symfony framework, that may imply that you want to implement complex behaviors within your entities.
+Somehow we'll need access to some service *within* an entity.
 But how can we inject dependencies in doctrine entities ?

 There is no obvious workaround and nearly no documentation of the topic.
 It is not possible, strictly speaking, but solutions do exists.
 The good news are that Symfony and Doctrine are better